kanenas/books/README.md

 1. [ ] Yes to Life: In Spite of Everything >> https://www.amazon.com/Yes-Life-Everything-Viktor-Frankl/dp/080700569X
 1. [ ] Greenlights >> https://www.amazon.com/Greenlights-Matthew-McConaughey/dp/0593139135
 1. [ ] Alan Turing: The Enigma: The Book That Inspired the Film The Imitation Game >> https://www.amazon.com/Alan-Turing-Enigma-Inspired-Imitation/dp/1784700088
+1. [ ] The Art of Seeing Things: Essays by John Burroughs >> https://www.amazon.com/Art-Seeing-Things-Essays-Burroughs/dp/0815606788/
+1. [ ] The Coaching Habit: Say Less, Ask More & Change the Way You Lead Forever >> https://www.amazon.com/dp/0978440749/